 While it’s a lot easier to keep fluids and pipes from freezing in a self-contained Class B, it should still be top of mind before you go winter camping.
 The ideal winter rig should have purpose-built heading pads for critical fluids because the last thing you want in the dead of winter is to deal with frozen pipes!

-Even if you’re sticking to urban areas, having the option for 4×4 driving can really make the difference between a fun winter camping adventure and a bit of a nightmare.
-4×4 capability (like a lot of things) is something that you hopefully don’t need very frequently but when you actually need to use it, it can change everything.
+Even if you’re sticking to urban areas, having the option for 4×4 driving can really make the difference between a fun winter camping adventure and an absolute nightmare!
+4×4 capability is something you hopefully won’t need very frequently, but when you don’t have any other options and need to use it, everything can change for the better!

-However, a lot of this will depend on the type of RVing you’re doing and if you’re strategic with your routes you can avoid snow for the most part- even if it is cold outside.
+However, a lot of this will depend on the type of RVing you’re doing.
+If you’re strategic with your routes, you may be able to avoid snow for the most part- even if it’s cold outside.

 Isn’t Most Of This Covered In The Arctic Package?

-Okay, with the background information out of the way, let’s get into our favorite Class B RV’s for winter RVing!
-These aren’t in any particular order since the perfect RV for each person will depend on what you want to do with it but let’s get started with the ultimate outdoor adventure rig…
+Now we’ve got the background information out of the way, let’s get into our favorite Class B RVs for winter RVing!
+These aren’t in any particular order since the perfect RV for each person will depend on what you want to do with it, but let’s get started with the ultimate outdoor adventure rig…